Amoxicillin, clarithromycin, and lansoprazole

 This medicine is not approved for use by anyone younger than 18 years old.

 How should I take amoxicillin, clarithromycin, and lansoprazole?

-Each dose of this combination medicine contains 4 pills (3 capsules and 1 tablet).
-Take all 4 pills twice daily before you eat, unless your doctor tells you otherwise.
+Take amoxicillin, clarithromycin, and lansoprazole twice daily before you eat, unless your doctor tells you otherwise.

-This medicine can cause unusual results with certain lab tests for glucose (sugar) in the urine.
+This medicine can affect the results of certain medical tests.
 Tell any doctor who treats you that you are using amoxicillin, clarithromycin, and lansoprazole.